ykashou92/PracticalMachineLearning/index.md

 Next we need to clean it from any NA values or anomalies, and reduce it to a workable size.

-Our third step is to implement various machine learning algorithms, namely Decision Tree, Random Forest and Support Machine Vector to predic the testing dataset.
+Our third step is to implement various machine learning algorithms, namely Decision Tree, Random Forest and Support Machine Vector to predict the testing dataset.

 Our fourth step is to assess the performance and accuracy of these methods.